danielsteman/cityvibe/docs/ARCHITECTURE.md

 ## Overview

-City Vibe aggregates event and activity data from multiple sources, normalizes it, and exposes it via an MCP server for LLM querying.
+City Vibe aggregates event and activity data from multiple sources, normalizes it, and exposes it via an MCP server and a multi-agent system for LLM querying.
 The architecture separates data collection, processing, storage, and querying concerns.
+The agents service provides intelligent, context-aware recommendations by orchestrating specialized agents for movies, food, events, and weather.

 ## System Architecture